Macomb County Clerk's Office FAQs

 Where do I vote on Election Day?

 You may determine your polling location by checking the voter I.D. card issued by your city or township clerk.
-If you have misplaced your card, you may phone your city/ township clerk or this office at (586) 469-5209.
-Polling place information is available on this website by clicking on the "Polling Locations" title bar and also the Secretary of State's Voter Information Center at www.michigan.gov/sos.
+If you have misplaced your card, you may call your city/ township clerk or this office at (586) 469-5209.
+Polling place information is available on this website by clicking on the "Polling Locations" title bar and also the Secretary of State's Voter Information Center at www.michigan.gov/vote.

 Can I "split my ticket" in a primary election?